phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 - **35** Local Zone
 - **29** Wavelength Zones

-AWS has **millions** of active customers and **ten of thousansd** of partners globally.
+AWS has **millions** of active customers and **ten of thousands** of partners globally.

 ## AWS Global Infrastructure Follow Along

-You can check the link below that shows the global infrastructure. https://aws.amazon.com/about-aws/global-infrastructure/
+You can check the link below that shows the global infrastructure and anything related to it. https://aws.amazon.com/about-aws/global-infrastructure/

+Feel free to check the [freeCodeCamp Youtube video from Andrew Brown](https://www.youtube.com/watch?v=NhDYbskXRgc&t=7092s&ab_channel=freeCodeCamp.org) from **2:07:50 to 2:10:35**.